-Have you seen a Victorian Turnkey Doorbell?
+Have you seen 19th Century Turnkey Doorbells?

-More importantly, have you heard a turnkey doorbell?
+More importantly, have you heard turnkey doorbells?

 The history of doorbells shows inventors in the early 1800s finding solutions in their own invention-rich households.
 Like William Murdoch, a Scottish inventor.
 He built a loud doorbell (1817) for his residence in Birmingham, made of “a piped system of compressed air.”
+19th Century Turnkey Doorbells

 Today’s readers who find Victorian-American history to be of interest might be surprised to learn that “a precursor to the electric doorbell, specifically a bell that could be rung at a distance via an electric wire, was invented by Joseph Henry around 1831.
 By the early 1900s, electric doorbells had become commonplace.”
 [Wikipedia]